Service Evaluation of ‘Living Well with the Impact of Cancer’ Courses. Report published October 2013.

 - Our work on the development of MYCaW for capturing the concerns of supporters was presented at the 12th International Conference of the Society for Integrative Oncology (SIO) in Boston, Massachusetts in November 2015.

 - Our work on the validation of MYCaW and the longitudinal evaluation of the Living Well course were both presented at the National Cancer Research Institute conference in Liverpool in November 2015.

-- Our evaluation of Penny Brohn services running at Cancer Partners UK centres was presented at the Multinational Association of Supportive Care in Cancer (MASCC) annual conference in Copenhagen in June 2015.
+- Our evaluation of Penny Brohn UK services running at Genesis Care centres was presented at the Multinational Association of Supportive Care in Cancer (MASCC) annual conference in Copenhagen in June 2015.